310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
-Mhm, I will\~!
+Mhm, I’ll do as I like\~!
 It’s dangerous to walk at night, so we’ll go home together\~!
 C’mon, c’mon!
 Let’s walk while holding hands~♪
 {% endbubble %}

 {% bubble Subaru %}
-I didn’t say you could do *that*!
-Stay, stay!
+I didn’t say you could do *that!* Stay, stay!
 You’re so overbearing, *seriously…!*
 {% endbubble %}

 {% img /img/es/eventstory/meteorimpact/secondhalfch3_1.jpg %}

 {% bubble Subaru sad4 %}
-…Senpai, did you…
+…Hey, Senpai…

 About me— No, about my dad, you—…[^4]